• Home

 CREATIVE:

 Four-year-olds develop their own sense of creativity.
-They use materials in a variety of ways, to create a multitude of masterpieces.
+They use materials in a variety of ways, to create a multitude of showpieces.
 An example of an art project at this age is junk building with recycled materials.
 Projects are often multi-step and occur over a series of days.
 Four-year-olds incorporate music, drama and movement to enhance their play.

 ENGLISH LANGUAGE ACQUISITION: